Max-RDJ/whats_for_dinner/docs/tutorials/tutorial-getting-started.md

 Open the application in your browser.

-The home page page will be displayed by default.
+The home page will be displayed by default.

 ---